PaulGilmartin/django-pgpubsub/README.md

 - **Minimal Operational Infrastructure**: If you're already running a Django application on top of a Postgres database, the installation of this library is the sum total of the operational work required to implement a framework for a distributed message processing framework.
-No additional servers or server configuration is required.
+No additional frameworks or technologies are required.

 - **Integration with Postgres Triggers (via django-pgtrigger)**:
   To quote the [official](https://www.postgresql.org/docs/current/sql-notify.html)